AlGepe/OmniSnippets_JS/docs/stdCustomJS/dynamicImg.rst

     :alt: Custom Image on calculator
     :align: center

 To react to user input we need to setup conditions on which and where we set the images.
-We present 3 typical way to do just that, they are by no means the only ones, but should cover over 90% of your needs.
+We present 3 typical way to do just that, they are by no means the only ones, but **should cover over 90% of your needs**.

 .. rubric:: Methods